SekaiCTF 2024 challenges

 Screenshot of the page served at / Open in new tab (full image size 68 KiB)

-The / landing page can be passed the query parameters fulldisplay, and auto_input.
+The / landing page accepts the query parameters fulldisplay and auto_input.

-We investigate src/static/app.js to understand exactly what happens when the landing page loads.
-Here’s the annotated and slightly abbreviated version to show the code path that we are interested in:
+I investigate src/static/app.js to see what happens when the landing page loads.
+The following shows the code path I care about.
+I’ve annotated and slightly abbreviated some parts:

 // src/static/app.js